Mario García (footballer, born 2003)

-Mario García Alvear (born 2 October 2003) is a Spanish footballer who plays as a left back for Racing de Santander.
+Mario García Alvear (born 2 October 2003) is a Spanish professional footballer who plays as a left-back for Ekstraklasa club Widzew Łódź.

-Club career
+Career

 Born in Peñacastillo, Cantabria, García represented Club Bansander and CA Perines as a youth.
 In July 2022, after finishing his formation, he moved to Racing de Santander and was assigned to the reserves in Segunda Federación.

 García made his senior debut on 4 September 2022, starting and scoring Rayo Cantabria's second in a 2–1 away win over Ourense CF. He made his first team debut the following 5 February, coming on as a half-time substitute for Álvaro Mantilla in a 1–1 Segunda División away draw against SD Ponferradina.

 García scored his first professional goal on 28 May 2023, netting the opener in a 3–1 home win over FC Cartagena.
+He was regularly used in the main squad in the following years, helping in their promotion to La Liga in 2026.

+On 10 July 2026, García moved to Polish club Widzew Łódź on a contract until 2029, with an option for another year.